 If the proper care and treatment is not received, an elderly person with diabetes can suffer from many different types of diabetic side effects.
-For this reason, it is imperative that the nursing facility staff learn about diabetes and how to care for the diabetic patient.
+For this reason, it is imperative that the staff at nursing facility learn about diabetes and how to care for the diabetic patient.

 Issues Related to the Elderly Diabetic Resident

 Diabetes is a complicated disease and there are many risks that go along with having diabetes in old age.
 The dangers of diabetes increase if the diabetes is not taken care of properly.
 Elderly people who have diabetes may have elevated rates of physical and mental disabilities related to their diabetes, including the risk of dying prematurely of the disease.

 Older people who have diabetes have an increased likelihood of chronic diseases, such as a stroke, cardiovascular disease and high blood pressure.

 In addition, many of the typical health issues that affect the elderly person tend to be more pronounced and prevalent in elderly patients who are diabetic.
 Those elderly diabetic patients suffer from an increased risk for depression, reduced cognitive function, chronic and persistent pain, painful falls and problems with urinary incontinence.